 RWE is created by addressing specific research questions through the scientific analysis of real-world data (RWD), rather than through randomised controlled trials (RCTs).

 RWE complements RCTs to support the healthcare decision-making process.
-And while RCTs help to answer the question ‘Is this drug/technology safe and effective for a specific use?’, RWE helps address the question ‘How well does this drug/technology work in everyday life?’
+And while RCTs help to answer the question ‘Can this drug/technology work?’, RWE helps address the question ‘Does this drug/technology actually work in routine clinical practice?’

 How is real-world evidence generated?